BrianAnakPintar/MDIA-WeSearch/backend/infographic_generator/README.md

 # This is a very rough script for the infographic generator.

 How to use:
-1. Enter the OpenAI API key in the `config.py` file.
+1. Enter the OpenAI API key in a `.env` file.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. If you are using a virtual environment, activate it before running the script.
 4. Run the script using